SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 ### Benefits and bug detection

-Testing played an important role in maintaining system stability throughout development and gave the team confidence when introducing changes.
+Testing played an important role in maintaining system stability throughout development and provided confidence when introducing changes.

 One of the main benefits of automated testing was that it enabled safe refactoring.
-Because core logic and most endpoints were covered by tests, the team could restructure and improve the codebase without the constant risk of breaking existing functionality.
+Because core logic and most endpoints were covered by tests, the codebase could be restructured and improved without the constant risk of breaking existing functionality.
 This was especially valuable in later stages of the project, where refactoring became more frequent as the system matured.

 In several cases, features appeared to work correctly when tested manually through the user interface, but automated tests revealed issues that were not immediately visible.
 These included:

-- Missing validation for null or unexpected input
+- Missing validation for unexpected input
 - Edge cases and boundary values not being handled correctly
 - Operations failing silently without clear feedback

-The team followed a continuous test–fix–verify cycle during development.
+A continuous test–fix–verify cycle was followed during development.
 When a problem was discovered, it was corrected, committed through version control, and often accompanied by additional tests to prevent similar issues in the future.
 Although the project did not strictly follow Test-Driven Development from the start, the gradual shift toward automated testing significantly improved reliability, reduced regressions, and supported ongoing changes as the project evolved.

+The red-green-refactor cycle also played its role.
+The implementation often followed this patterns where a failing test (red) would be written first, followed by the implementation to make it pass (green), and finally refactoring the code for clarity and maintainability while keeping the tests passing (refactor).

 ## Result

 Based on the defined use cases and their corresponding test scenarios, the system was evaluated through a combination of automated tests and manual verification.
 The implemented functionality covers the main workflows for learners, teachers, and administrators that were within the project scope.

-The results show that all implemented use cases behave according to their expected outcomes.
-Core features such as user registration and login, course participation, learning activities, course creation, and administrative management were verified to function correctly.
+The results show that most implemented use cases behave according to their expected outcomes.
+Core features such as user registration and login, learning activities, course creation, and administrative management were verified to function correctly.

 Regarding security-related aspects, the system communicates over HTTP during development and testing.
 While the application configuration includes redirection to HTTPS outside of development mode, a full HTTPS setup with proper certificate handling was not established as part of this project.
 Additionally, no explicit enforcement of a minimum password length (such as an 8-character requirement) is implemented in the current system.